 AmeriCorps members live on the Jackson Campus of Teton Science Schools in Coyote Canyon.
-The campus consists of nine buildings serving Field Education Programs, our pre-K – 12th grade Journeys School, our challenge course and administrative teams.
-Our Jackson Campus runs programming year round and is typically a busy place.
+The campus consists of nine buildings serving Field Education Programs, our pre-K – 12th grade Mountain Academy, our challenge course, and administrative teams.
+Our Jackson Campus runs programming year-round and is typically a busy place.
 The canyon is located within a migration corridor and there are often wildlife sightings of mule deer, foxes, coyotes, and moose.

 Food and Lodging

-Room and board is included within the term of service.
-Members have access to meals served regularly at 7:30am and 5:30pm when participants are staying on campus, and access to a shared campus staff refrigerator that is regularly stocked with food.
-A food stipend is not provided.
+Room and board are included within the term of service.
+Members have access to meals served regularly at 7:30 am and 5:30 pm when participants are staying on campus and access to a shared campus staff refrigerator that is regularly stocked with food.
+A living stipend of $100 is provided weekly.
 Members also have access to a shared staff lounge refrigerator and kitchen where they do some of their own cooking.

 TSS hosts visiting participants in two residential lodges on the Jackson Campus.
-AmeriCorps members live on the third floors of these lodges with up to two roommates.
-Each room has twin beds, dressers, and a bathroom plus shower room.
+AmeriCorps members live on the third floor of these lodges with up to two roommates.
+Each room has twin beds, dressers, and a bathroom with a shower room.

 Life Outside of Coyote Canyon